-All this would ultimately help them achieve their goal – develop online learning that helps tourism and hospitality professionals put powerful social media channels to work for their destination, attraction, or hotel.
+They decided to develop online learning materials that would help tourism and hospitality professionals put powerful social media channels to work for their destination, attraction, or hotel.

 Social Media: Much More Than Random “Chatting”

-The focus throughout their training is not on generic explanations of the tools, but on the application of those tools to destination or hospitality marketing.
+The focus throughout this educational process is not on generic explanations of the social network tools, but on the application of those tools to destination or hospitality marketing.